data-preservation-programs/singularity/docs/en/cli-reference/datasource/inspect/README.md

-   packjobdetail  Get details about a specific pack job filedetail     Get details about a specific file path           Get details about a path within a data source help, h        Shows a list of commands or help for one command
+   packjobdetail  Get details about a specific pack job filedetail     Get details about a specific file path           Get details about a path within a data source filedeals      Get all that have been created for a file help, h        Shows a list of commands or help for one command

 OPTIONS: